minigun20050/weave-lua/README.md

   5. Unnecessary information
   6. ToDo

 Reason why everyone should mark sections is simple - it improves overall readability and it helps you with searching needed stuff.
-Like really, you can just type
+Not needed if file contains only one class or doing one thing (example: small libraries)

 ```lua
 --[[